11/6/2024

 Dallin Murray

 Yeah, the question was if that impacted our performance or our guidance in any way.
-Remember, we died off of Q2 sales, growth off of Q2 sales.
-So that was factored into our guidance and expectations for Q3 and Q4 already.
+Remember, we guided off of Q2 sales, growth off of Q2 sales, so that was factored into our guidance and expectations for Q3 and Q4 already.
 So there's no real quantification of the impact of that.

 speaker

 Thank you.
 One moment for our next question.
-Our next question comes from the line of Anya Ramah with JP Morgan.
+Our next question comes from the line of Anupam Rama with JP Morgan.
 Your line is open.
+Please go ahead.

 speaker

-Please ask a question.
+Hey, guys.
+Thanks so much for taking the question.
 Just a quick one for me.
 You've given a little bit more details on kind of your internal pipeline focus here in the near term.
 Looks like we're going to hear a little bit more at an R&D day in 2025.
 Just wondering how we should think about sort of the time and resources spent on the internal pipeline versus you guys doing some external business development.
-And I know you guys only said one question, but since it's third quarter earnings, if I could just ask, you might bring it out at a small healthcare conference in January.
-That would be cool.
+And I know you guys only said one question, but since it's third quarter earnings, if I could just ask if you might pre-announce at a small healthcare conference in January, that would be cool.
+Thanks.

 speaker